 A technique used to speed up DNS propagation and prevent a delay is to lower our DNS records TTL a few days in advance of making any changes so that when the change is made any old records expire more quickly.

 Unfortunately, most people who are having issues and trying to speed up DNS propagation only find this out after making changes and are wondering why they’re not seeing instant results.

 If we have checked DNS globally, and are seeing different results locally then we may consider flushing your DNS cache, or using another DNS server.
 As a last resort, manually overriding our local DNS entries in our systems hosts file can also be done but should be considered a temporary measure and only works for certain record types.

 To make sure our DNS record changes have propagated globally, we can use an online DNS Propagation checker.
 There are several to choose from and it’s a good idea to check more than one.
 Here are a few propagation checkers:

 How to check DNS Propagation locally

-On Linux, we can use the command dig to check DNS records.
-For examples, we can use the following command to check A record for howtouselinux.com
+On Linux, we can use dig command to check DNS records.
+For examples, we can use the following command to check A record for www.howtouselinux.com

 We can also use ping command to get the ip address of a domain.